yyao007/rshell/README.md

 3. You can type `exit` to exit rshell.
 4. Anything that appears after a `#` character is considered a comment.
 5. If the command line is ended with any connectors, rshell will prompt the user to input extra commands.
-6. Rshell will give an error message if the input command line is invalid.
+6. rshell will give an error message if the input command line is invalid.

-**All source codes can be found at /src directory**
+**All source codes can be found at rshell/src**

 ## How to install rshell
 To run rshell on your Linux system, you need to type the following commands.